1998 Lincoln Continental Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1998 Lincoln Continental
+A guide to repairs, service, and maintenance costs for your 1998 Lincoln Continental

 Sagging suspension can be a result of air suspension struts and/or drier leaking air.
 These type of air leaks can lead to failure of the air suspension compressor.